What is a placental abruption?

 What causes placental abruption?

-- A prior pregnancy with placental abruption.
+- Previous placental abruption.

-What are the symptoms of placental abruption?
+What are the signs and symptoms of placental abruption?

 - Abdominal pain.

-- Uterine contractions.
+- Uterine tenderness.

 Diagnosis and Tests